Christine Baranski: Acting style and screen persona

 Although recognized for her versatility across genres and performing media, Baranski is particularly known for playing sophisticated and highly educated upper-class women.
 Consequently, the media began alluding to the resemblance between this repeated on-screen persona and Baranski's real personality.
 Caroline Hallemann of Town & Country notes that, "For years, the award-winning actress has been the definition of on-screen sophistication."
 In 2017, the actress told Zac Posen for Interview Magazine, "What I'm getting at is if your career is not predicated on just your physical beauty, you're able to project a sophistication.
 You can take sophisticated to your grave.
 You can be that worldly woman, that woman who looks beautiful dressed up."
 On the other hand, Baranski humorously addressed these claims during her appearance on The Late Show with Stephen Colbert, "Everybody thinks this is, you know, this sophisticated lady, this New York type, these characters that I play, they think that's me.
 They should be in a room alone with me when I watch the Buffalo Bills.
 It is loud."

 Personal life

 Baranski was married to actor Matthew Cowles from October 1983 until his death on May 22, 2014.
 Together, they had two daughters, Isabel (born 1984), a lawyer, and Lily (born 1987), an actress.
-She lives in Connecticut.
+She lives in Bethlehem, Connecticut with her daughters.
 She is a practicing Catholic, at times accompanying her friend Robert King, the co-creator of The Good Fight, on the walk home during filming in 2021 following Sunday Mass.
+Like her character Diane Lockhart, Baranski is a member of the Democratic Party and is a liberal feminist.
+In 2024, she endorsed and campaigned for Kamala Harris.